egiden/django-contact-us-tools/docs/source/models.rst

     Indicates if the matter of the message is closed/resolved or open/unresolved.

-.. attribute:: BaseMessage.date_closed
+.. attribute:: AbstractBaseMessage.date_closed
     :type: DateTimeField

     The date the matter was closed.

-.. attribute:: BaseMessage.closed_by
+.. attribute:: AbstractBaseMessage.closed_by
     :type: ForeignKey

     The user that closed the matter